 Teach the kids to give away toys they no longer use or want.

-Read this post, "Explaining Needing and Wanting to kids," for tips on how to show your kids the difference between needs and wants.
+Read this post, "Explaining Needing and Wanting to Kids," for tips on how to show your kids the difference between needs and wants.
+Toys that are not used should be given away so that they can be used and enjoyed by others.
+Keeping them for too long will result in them not being in demand any longer and may just have to be thrown away.

 Books are dust collectors.

-Only keep the ones you may reference.
+Only keep the ones you usually reference.
 If you love your books, commit to taking care of them.
 Dust them each week.
 The more you have, the more time it will take to care for them.
+I have several popular posts about book decluttering and organization if you want to visit them.

 ***AD*** from Released Repurpose Reorganize: My List Simplified journal is a wonderful organizing tool for planning a move or a renovation.
 Use it to corral all the to-dos.